-She spent the year after her return reliving the trip in words, writing her bestselling book, Maiden Voyage, the personal account that synthesized her modern day odyssey and the dramatic childhood leading up to it.
+She spent the following year reliving the trip in words, writing her bestselling book, Maiden Voyage, a personal account describing her coming of age odyssey and dramatic childhood.

-Nowadays, she continues to write articles and her column, organizes sailing flotillas, coordinates charters for groups who have pulled themselves together, and is working on her next book, in between keeping the paths shoveled and wood fires stoked in the winter, and the gardens planted, weeded and productive in the summers.
+Nowadays, as her boys turn into young men, she continues to write, runs her businesses, and is working on her next book—in between keeping the paths shoveled and woodfires stoked in the winter, the gardens planted, weeded and productive in the summers.